Quantum Ensemble for Classification: Experiments

 The quantum circuit that implements the cosine classifier is reported in Figure \ref{circuit:quantum_cosine}.
 It encodes data into three different registers: the training vector $x_{b}$, the training label $y_{b}$ and the test point $x^{(\text{test})}$.
 An additional qubit is then used to store the prediction.
 The algorithm is made of three steps.
 First, data are encoded into three different quantum registers through a routine $S$.
 Second, the swap-test transforms the amplitudes of the qubit $y^{(\text{test})}$ as a function of the squared cosine distance.
 In particular, after the execution of the swap-test the probability of getting the basis state $\ket{0}$ is between $1/2$ and $1$, hence the probability of class $0$ is never lower than the probability of class $1$.
 Third, a controlled Pauli-$X$ rotation is applied using as control qubit the label of the training vector.
 This implies that $y^{(\text{test})}$ is left untouched if $x_{b}$ belongs to the class $0$.
 Otherwise, the amplitudes of the $y^{(\text{test})}$ qubit are inverted, and $Pr(y^{(\text{test})} = 1)$ becomes higher as the similarity between the two vectors increases.

-To summarise, the quantum cosine classifier performs classification via interference and it allows calculating the probability of belonging to one of the two classes by single-qubit measurement.
+Thus, the quantum cosine classifier performs classification via interference and it allows calculating the probability of belonging to one of the two classes by single-qubit measurement.
+A detailed description of the quantum cosine classifier is provided in Appendix \ref{appendix: Quantum Cosine Classifier}.
 Furthermore, it is a weak method with high-variance, since it is sensitive to the random choice of the training observation.
 In addition, it requires data to be encoded using qubit encoding, where a dataset with $N$ $2$-dimensional observations $x_{b}$ is stored into $N$ different qubits.
-This allows the definition of $U_{(i,j)}$ in terms of random swap gates that move observations from one register to another.
+This allows the definition of $U_{(i,j)}$ for the quantum ensemble in terms of random swap gates that move observations from one register to another.
 All these features make this classifier a good candidate for ensemble methods.